thanhluan13062000/DA_Project_Document/FullertonHealth_Project/README.md

 This project shows most of the work I did at Fullerton Health as a Data Analyst.

 **Maintasks:**
-<pre>- Built and maintained **the complete Power BI reporting system**, including:
+- Built and maintained **the complete Power BI reporting system**, including:
   - Centralized data from multiple sources through ETL process.
   - Designed OLAP data model for analysis.
   - Created DAX measure for KPIs and business metrics.
   - Designed Interactive Dashboard for management teams.
-  - Managed Power BI Service for report publishing and access control.<pre/>
+  - Managed Power BI Service for report publishing and access control.

 - Built and maintained data flow for different departments.